Originate/guide/scala/scala.md

     class Good(a: Int, b: Int = 0)
     ```
-0. If you need to wrap a value that can be imediately computed into a `Future`, use `Future.successful`, which returns an already completed `Future`.
+0. If you need to wrap a value that can be immediately computed into a `Future`, use `Future.successful`, which returns an already completed `Future`.
 Calling `Future.apply` incurs all the overhead of starting an asynchronous computation, no matter if the computation is a simple, immediate result:
     ```scala
     if (bad) Future(0)